2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

+The discussion above is relevant for continuum and lattice \emph{unfrustrated} 2-form U(1) gauge theory in 3+1 dimensions.
 Unfrustrated lattice 2-form U(1) gauge theory was studied in Refs.~\cite{orlandInstantonsDisorderAntisymmetric1982,pearsonPhaseStructureAntisymmetric1982} on the cubic (rather than diamond) lattice, where it was found to lack a deconfined phase.
-However, we are not aware of any studies of the frustrated 2-form U(1) gauge theory.
-Note that in frustrated 1-form U(1) lattice gauge theory (describing QSI), the deconfined phase persists all the way to infinite coupling, where the unfrustrated theory is deep in the confined phase, thus frustration generically is expected to help stabilize the deconfined phase~\cite{hermelePyrochlorePhotonsSpin2004}.
-Therefore the fact that 2-form U(1) gauge theory in $\cramped{D=3+1}$ is susceptible to instanton effects does not immediately preclude the possibility of realizing a stable 2-form U(1) QSL.
-In the end, a determination of the stability of this phase, whether in the quantum spin vorticity model discussed here or in other models, will require detailed theoretical and numerical study in order to assess the effects of frustration, symmetries, and other mechanisms in the proliferation of instantons and stability of the gapless 2-form U(1) QSL.
+Indeed, we note that in developing the theory of symmetric rank-2 gauge theories, Pretko briefly considered 2-form gauge theories but dismissed them as unstable for this very reason~\cite{pretkoSubdimensionalParticleStructure2017}.
+However, we are not aware of any systematic studies of either the effects of frustrated (``odd'') gauge fields or finite local Hilbert space dimension on the magnetic instantons.
+Frustration is generally expected to help stabilize the deconfined phase since it forbids a trivial $E=0$ ground state.
+In particular, note that in frustrated 1-form U(1) lattice gauge theory (describing QSI), the deconfined phase persists all the way to infinite coupling~\cite{hermelePyrochlorePhotonsU12004} where the unfrustrated theory is deep in the confined phase.
+Therefore, the fact that unfrustrated 2-form U(1) gauge theory in $\cramped{D=3+1}$ is susceptible to instanton effects may not immediately preclude the possibility of realizing a stable 2-form U(1) QSL from quantum spin vorticity models.
+An ultimate determination of the stability of a 2-form U(1) QSL in quantum spin vorticity models, or the observability of physics associated to such a phase, will require detailed theoretical and numerical studies in order to assess the effects of frustration, symmetries, and other mechanisms in the proliferation of instantons and stability of the gapless 2-form U(1) QSL.
+Furthermore, it is worth noting that even if the QSL is unstable and the ground state is ordered, partially quantum-coherent effects and deconfinement may occur at finite temperature, as appears to occurs in (2+1)-dimensional QSI~\cite{henryOrderDisorderQuantumCoulomb2014} and $\mathrm{QED}_3$~\cite{grignaniConfinementdeconfinementTransitionThreedimensional1996} which are both affected by instantons.
+Indeed, the spin vorticity QSL discussed in this section will undoubtedly control the structure of the surrounding phase diagram for quantum pyrochlores with further-neighbor interactions, regardless of whether it is a stable (quantum ground state) phase itself.